jw/django-synchronise/README.md

 See the code for more information.

+### Error codes ###

+Successful synchonisation request will return 200 with an informational message.
+The synchroniser will return 400 when a request was unsuccessfully handled.

+Some examples when a 400 would be returned:
+- When invalid request arrives (e.g. no JSON payload)
+- The github project specified in the request does not exist
+- The user specified in the request the user does not exist
+- No Synchroniser collaborator is specified in the GitHub project

+A 500 will be returned when something bad happened at the server side, and is not caused by an invalid request.
+For example the hggit plugin is not available or hgapi misbehaved.

 ### Can I create my own Synchroniser? ###

 Yes you can!
 All the code is available here.
 When you have a server